TOO MUCH: Melodrama on Film | Members Activity Across the Midlands

 "Melodramas, especially from Hollywood's classical era, are never 'Too Much.'
 These films with style and substance, frequently aligning audiences with women navigating personal circumstances that, ultimately, upend their lives.
 Love, betrayal, secrets, and obsession permeate these stories with even more drama sourced from costumes, performance, cinematography, and music.

-While, arguably, the 1950s is the peak era of Hollywood melodramas, this style of filmmaking was present in the silent era (The Phantom of the Opera) and its influence extends to other nations, including Spain (Volver) and Britain (Brief Encounter).
-From the suburban home (All That Heaven Allows) to the city (Sunrise) and small town factory (Stella Dallas) the locations of these films are everyday spaces familiar to many audiences, as are the, frequently, complex family dynamics.
+While, arguably the 1950s is the peak era of Hollywood melodramas, this style of filmmaking was present in the silent era (The Phantom of the Opera) and its influence extends to other nations, including Spain (Volver) and Britain (Brief Encounter).
+From the suburban home (All That Heaven Allows) to the city (Sunrise) and small town factory (Stella Dallas) the locations of these films are everyday spaces familiar to many audiences, as are the, frequently complex family dynamics.

-Emotion is central with characters feeling trapped, desperate, excited, and remorseful, all displayed through the narrative, visual style, and auditory cues of each film.
+Emotion is central to characters feeling trapped, desperate, excited, and remorseful, all displayed through the narrative, visual style, and auditory cues of each film.
 These film and this style of filmmaking is a testament that 'too' much is never enough" - Dr Julie Lobalzo Wright

 All films in the season include a screening with an expert introduction, with contributions from Dr Alastair Pillips, Dr Jose Arroyo, Dr Ian Roberts, Dr Julie Lobalzo Wright and Dr Chris O'Rourke.
 We are delighted to host a panel led by Professor Richard Dyer and featuring Dr Julie Lobalzo Wright and Dr Chris O-Rourke following our Brief Encounter screening on Fri 12 Dec.